What Is a Dead Man's Switch? A Complete Guide to Digital Estate Planning

 Not all deadman switches are created equal.
 Key security features to evaluate:

 Zero-knowledge encryption means files are encrypted on your device before upload.
 The service stores encrypted data but never has access to your encryption keys.
 Even if the service is compromised, attackers get only encrypted files they cannot read.
+For a plain-English walkthrough of what that actually means, see zero-knowledge encryption explained.

 End-to-end encryption ensures files remain encrypted during transfer to beneficiaries.
 Recipients decrypt files locally rather than accessing them through a web interface that could be intercepted.